-Marenica Energy Ltd (herein referred to as the proponent) is an Australian Securities Exchange (ASX) listed Company, which is seeking to explore for nuclear fuels minerals in Namibia.
+Marenica Energy Ltd (herein referred to as the proponent) is an Australian Securities Exchange (ASX) listed company, which is seeking to explore for nuclear fuels minerals in Namibia.
 The proponent has developed a uranium concentration technology and process that is unique and ground-breaking, lowering the extraction cost of uranium and significantly reducing potential environmental effects associated with reducing the mass of ore to be leached.

-This U-pgradeTM process technology can be applied to surficial uranium deposits and is capable of concentrating uranium by a factor of up to 50 times, thereby reducing leach feed volumes dramatically.
-The proponent of the proposed project is Marenica Energy and the proponent details are provided in Error!
-Not a valid bookmark self-reference.
+This U-pgrade T^M process technology can be applied to surficial uranium deposits and is capable of concentrating uranium by a factor of up to 50 times, thereby reducing leach feed volumes dramatically.
+The proponent of the proposed project is Marenica Energy and the proponent details are provided in Table 1.